Khaplu: Architecture

 The most important religious monuments in Khaplu are the 14th-century Chaqchan Mosque and the Khanqa prayer hall.
 The latter was built in 1712 by Sayyed Mohammad, a saint of the Islamic Nūrbkahshīya sect, whose Astana grave monument is in the immediate vicinity.
 The Astana grave monument has been restored by the Aga Khan Trust for Culture Pakistan and thereby saved from total disintegration.

 Transport

-Khaplu is only approachable by road.
+Khaplu is accessible only by road.
 The normal road into Khaplu is a link road from the Skardu Valley.
 Four or five other roads link to Kashmir, Ladakh and Yarqand.